 Welcome to Material Way

-That said, problems are still interesting and challenges need attention.
+That said, problems are still interesting.
 If you encounter an issue that I might help address, please feel free to send an Email.
-I will try to aid as I can: info@materialway.com
+I will try to aid as I can - be it policy, energy, climate, process engineering, metrology, or project and account management spaces: info@materialway.com

 Sincerely,